Yuzhou, Henan

 Yuzhou (禹州 (Yü-chou, Yǔzhōu)) is a county-level city in the central part of Henan, People's Republic of China.
+Yuzhou City, referred to as "Jun", was called Yangzhai, Junzhou and Yingchuan in ancient times, and also called Xiadu, Jundu and Medicine Capital.
 It occupies the northwest corner of the prefecture-level city of Xuchang.
 The city is named for Yu the Great, the founder of the Xia Dynasty, which the city's government claims was founded in present-day Yuzhou, and that the dynasty's capital was located in present-day Yuzhou.
 There is a statue of Yu the Great in Yuzhou, and he serves as a symbol of the city.

 The famous Jun ware (钧瓷) of porcelain originates in Yuzhou, specifically, in the town of Shenhou (神垕镇).
 Jun ware comprises one of the Five Great Kilns, a group of highly esteemed porcelain types from the Song dynasty.
 Yuzhou has historically served as a major center of traditional Chinese medicine, and the city's historic medicinal tradition has been recognized by the national government.
 Famous Chinese doctor Sun Simiao (孙思邈) had been a doctor in Yuzhou for a long period of time during the Tang dynasty.

 Nicknames for the city include "Summer Capital" (夏都 (xià dū)), "Jun Capital" (钧都 (jūn dū)), and "Medicine Capital" (药都 (yào dū)).
 Yuzhou was named the first historical and cultural city in Henan Province in 1989.
 In 2011, it was named "China Ceramics Historical and Cultural City", and in 2018, it was named "National Health City" by the National Patriotic Health Campaign Committee.

 History

 The Wadian archeological site, part of a network of sites belonging to the Late Neolithic Longshan culture, is located in Yuzhou.
 The Wadian site spans an area of about 1000000 m2, and contains a large complex believed to be an ancestral temple.

 Yuzhou was changed from a county to a county-level city in 1988.

-At the beginning of January 2022, it was forced into a Covid-19 lockdown after three asymptomatic cases of Covid-19 variants were discovered.
+At the beginning of January 2022, it was forced into a COVID-19 lockdown after three asymptomatic cases of COVID-19 variants were discovered.

 Geography

+Located in central Henan Province, the transition zone between Funiu Mountain and southeast Henan Plain, the city covers an area of 1469 square kilometers, and the general trend of terrain is tilted from northwest to southeast.

 Yuzhou's urban center is located 60 km from Xinzheng International Airport, and 80 km from the urban center of the provincial capital of Zhengzhou.

 23.24% of Yuzhou's area is forested.